Local Drinks to Try at Spätis in Berlin

 Schorles

-I recommend trying the Proviant brand if you see them, this Berlin-based company got their start when three school friends began producing homemade smoothies in their Kreuzberg courtyard, while marketing themselves at local food festivals.
+I recommend trying the Proviant brand if you see them, this Berlin-based company got its start when three school friends began producing homemade smoothies in their Kreuzberg courtyard while marketing themselves at local food festivals.
 Plenty of other German beverage companies also produce Schorles, Lift Apfelschorle is the one I see most frequently by far, and the Berlin-based mineral water brand Spreequell also bottles Schorle.

 Sodas, Colas, & other Carbonated Drinks

 Bionade is another celebrated carbonated German drink brand stemming from Western Germany.
-Brewer Dieter Leipold first started experimenting with flavor combos in the 1960’s, although the company didn’t launch until 1989.
-It nearly went out of business soon after, but by a stroke of serious luck the business got a second chance when Leipold’s wife won the lottery.
+Brewer Dieter Leipold first started experimenting with flavor combos in the 1960s, although the company didn’t launch until 1989.
+It nearly went out of business soon after, but by a stroke of serious luck, the business got a second chance when Leipold’s wife won the lottery.
 Today they’re a great success!
-Their commitment to innovation, their unique fermentation process, and distinct flavor range makes them stand out in today’s market.
+Their commitment to innovation, their unique fermentation process, and their distinct flavor range make them stand out in today’s market.
 Their flavors include elderberry (their most popular creation), lemon bergamot, raspberry plum, ginger orange, and blackcurrant rosemary.

 Fassbrause